upieez/gic_backend/README.md

 # Setup

 We are using Node.JS and Express to run our web server.
+We are also using SQLite as our database.

 Please ensure the following: